oschrenk/notes/javascript.markdown

 # JavaScript #

-## Language ##
+## Basics ##

-In JavaScript everything except some primitive types, are objects, even functions.
+In JavaScript everything (except some primitive types) is an object, even a function.
 Every object can be treated as an associative array and can be accessed via `object.name = name` also known as dot notation (There are some problems with some reserved keyword though).

+## Advanced ##

 ### Constructing objects ###